Access to several popular business, library, media, organization, and statistical directories.

 Use Google Scholar to find articles from a wide variety of academic publishers, professional societies, preprint repositories and universities, as well as scholarly articles available across the web.

-Updated quarterly, Government Periodicals Universe covers the publications of scores of federal departments and agencies responsible for fundamental societal concerns.
+Updated quarterly, Government Periodicals Index covers the publications of scores of federal departments and agencies responsible for fundamental societal concerns.
 It includes retrospective coverage through 1988 of over 70 additional federal publications that have major research, reference, or general interest value.

 The Grand Tour was a rite-of-passage for many aristocratic and wealthy young men of the eighteenth century: a phenomenon which shaped the creative and intellectual sensibilities of some of the eighteenth century’s greatest artists, writers and thinkers.
 These accounts of the English abroad, c1550-1850, highlight the influence of continental travel on British art, architecture, urban planning, literature and philosophy.